- How To Know If Your Cat Loves Kisses

 Cats communicate in different ways than humans do.
 So, they may not understand what the kissing gesture means.
 Additionally, their way of showing affection is different; thus, they may not understand the whole kissing thing.

-Nevertheless, some cats love kissing, while others don’t.
+Some cats love kissing, while others don’t.
 Just like humans, cats have their way of showing affection, and kissing is not one of them.
-Unlike humans, cats don’t kiss but show affection in several ways.

-Whether or not your cat understands kisses, you should pay attention to how it reacts to them.
+Even if your cat doesn’t understand kisses, you should pay attention to how it reacts to them.
 If your cat loves kisses, you can go ahead and kiss her.
 But if she doesn’t, you can show her affection in different ways.

 A cat that understands kisses will lean forward, purrs, or even rub her head on you when you kiss her.
 Such a cat knows that you’re trying to show affection, and it reciprocates with a gesture of its own.
 However, some cats may understand kisses, but they may not like them.
 Such a cat will turn away, hiss, or even swat, to show that it is against kissing.